Qalander/KeyHunt-Cuda/README.md

 This is a modified version of VanitySearch by [JeanLucPons](https://github.com/JeanLucPons/VanitySearch/).

+To convert Bitcoin legacy addresses to RIPEMD160 hasehs use this [b58dec](https://github.com/kanhavishva/b58dec).

 It is important to binary sort the RIPEMD160 file before giving it to the program, otherwise binary search function would not work properly.
 To do this work use this [RMD160-Sort](https://github.com/kanhavishva/RMD160-Sort).

 A lot of gratitude to all the developers whose codes has been used here.